crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 `mafft --thread 12 SARS-CoV2.genome.nucl.fasta > SARS-CoV2.genome.nucl.mafft.fasta`

 The code above allows `mafft` to use 12 CPU to make the analyses faster.
+It will still take a couple of minutes.

 The resulting file contains our aligned sequences.